moka-guys/dnanexus_nanopore_htt_downsample/README.md

 ## What data are required for this app to run?
 The app requires 3 inputs:
 1. Sorted BAM file containing Oxford Nanopore reads aligned to hg19 reference sequence.
-The BAM file must have previously been run through the DNAnexus Sambamba_Chanjo app using the bed file `Pan_XXXX` (HTT repeat region +-500bp).
+The BAM file must have previously been run through the DNAnexus Sambamba_Chanjo app using the bed file `Pan2205` (HTT repeat region +-500bp).
 2. The `*.sambamba_ouput.bed` output file (see 1.)
 3. The read depth to downsample to (default 4000x).